PaulSpr/moduly/README.md

 So if you have a `.contact-form` element which width exceeds 500 pixels and you have defined `.moduly-min-width-500.contact-form` in your CSS.
 The `.moduly-min-width-500` class will be added to the `.contact-form` element.

-One benefit of how Moduly works, is that your base styling is always applied to your element, even if Moduly fails.

 Caveats
 -------